 Long-term Care Quality

-Another one of this nursing home's higher category grades was in the category of long-term care.
-In that category, we gave this facility a grade of B+.
-It actually outpaced most facilities in this category.
+Another strength of this nursing home is its very strong score in long-term care.
+We awarded them one of our more favorable scores in that area, with a grade of A-.
 In a long-term care environment, the facility's primary objective is to keep patients healthy and safe.
-This is different than skilled nursing or short-term care where the goal is to rehabilitate residents.
-On top of looking at the volume of care provided by aids and other staff, we analyzed the percentage of residents vaccinated against pneumonia.
-This facility provided the vaccine to 64.78261 percent of its patients.
-This is somewhat below what we were hoping for but still a respectable figure.
-Although its vaccination rate was a bit lower than we like to see, at least this place was able to limit hospitalizations.
-In fact, it had only 0.01 hospitalizations per one thousand long-term resident days, which is an impressively low number.
+This is different than skilled nursing or short-term care where the goal is to rehabilitate patients.
+In addition to looking at the quantity of care provided by nurses and other staff, we analyzed the number of residents vaccinated against pneumonia.
+This nursing home gave the vaccine to 49.377594 percent of its patients.
+This is a few points below what we were hoping for but still a reasonably acceptable percentage.
+Although its vaccination rate was a bit lower than we hoped for, this place was able to limit hospitalizations.
+In fact, it had less than one hospitalization per 1,000 long-term resident days, which is an impressively low figure.

 Does this page answer your questions about Fordsville Nursing and Rehabilitation Center?

 This nursing home's second lowest category is short-term care, where it received just a D in that category.
 This is a well below average score.
 Short-term care ratings are based in part on a nursing home's quantity of highly-skilled highly skilled professionals.
 This means a wide range of nursing services, ranging from registered nurses to physical and respiratory therapists, not to mention other types of therapy.
 Unfortunately, we found that this nursing home provided fewer physical therapist and registered nurse hours per resident than most other facilities.
 Lastly, we assessed the number of residents who were able to return to the community from this facility.
 We found that just 0 percent of this facility's residents returned home.